-Bespoke escapes with Alexandra to the former Russian Empire; riding escapes to Kyrgyzstan, art escapes to St Petersburg, and everything else in between
+Bespoke trips with Alexandra to the former Russian Empire; riding horses in Kyrgyzstan, ‘Tolstoy tours’ to Yasnaya Polyana, and everything else in between

 Join Alexandra for the adventure of a lifetime, riding horses in the magnificent Tien Shan Mountains, home to the nomadic Kyrgyz people and some of the most beautiful and untouched scenery in the world.
-Or join her for a city escape to St Petersburg, with unrivalled access to the city’s best museums, art collections and palaces.
+Or join her for a ’Tolstoy tour’, taking in the writer’s homes in Moscow and Tula.

 A unique experience

-A fluent Russian speaker and with decades of experience of living and travelling (much of it by horse!) all over the former Russian Empire, Alexandra can offer unrivalled access to this historically, culturally and geographically fascinating region.
+A relative of Leo Tolstoy and a fluent Russian speaker, with decades of experience of living and travelling (much of it by horse!) all over the former Russian Empire, Alexandra can offer unrivalled access to this historically, culturally and geographically fascinating region.

 Alexandra’s passion for travel